tringi/papers/cxx-destructive-move.md

 ## FAQ:
 * **Rule of Seven?**
-* No. The behavior of the two new extra destructors is completely independent to regular copy and move.
+* No. The behavior of the two new extra destructors is completely independent to regular move and copy.
+Adding them possibly changes lifetime of the class.

+* **What happens if I use the variable after it's destructively moved-from?**
+* It's impossible.
+The compiler trivially sees the last time it's touched within a scope, and will not call destructive move-from before that point.

+* **Does taking address of the variable change anything?**
+* Taking address, just like any operation on the variable, makes any preceeding `std::move` on that variable ineligible to move from it destructively.
+  Any subsequent move is still eligible to shorten it's lifetime.

 ## Remarks
 * The identical rules for inheritance apply as for regular move operations

 ## TODO:
 * how are destructively-movable-from members destroyed? when parent class is or isn't destructively-movable-from?
+* examples side by side